 Instead of Da Nerbone, try Foccacine Bondi

-I’ll be honest: if you have to stand in line for blue-collar food- it’s no longer humble fare but instead a tourist attraction and I refuse to do it.
+I’ll be honest: if you have to stand in line for blue-collar food- it’s no longer humble fare but instead an attraction and I have conflicted feelings about this.
 Everyday, nearly, the stand of Da Nerbone wraps around the market.
-Just as I am tired of seeing l’Antico Vinaio listed- Da Nerbone is also an eyesore.
+Just as I feel there is space outside l’Antico Vinaio- there are also options beyond Da Nerbone.
 Look for just about any guide on where to eat/street food in Florence/panini in Florence and undoubtedly Da Nerbone comes up.

 What does Da Nerbone do that is supposedly so great?
-Well, they used to do bollito (boiled beef) sandwiches well and were a prime stop for lampredotto and tripe plus Tuscan primi like pastas (which are now usually greasy puddles of starches), ribollita (bean, bread and veggie) soup.
-To me, they seem like a glorified cafeteria/canteen food.
+Well, they do bollito (boiled beef) sandwiches well and were a prime stop for lampredotto and tripe plus Tuscan primi like pastas (which are now usually greasy puddles of starches), ribollita (bean, bread and veggie) soup.

 Here is a handy google map with all my suggestions: